-Immediately after this offering, our executive officers, directors and entities affiliated with our five percent stockholders will beneficially own, in the aggregate, shares representing approximately 64.4% of our outstanding voting stock, taking into account shares of common stock that certain existing holders of five percent or more of our voting securities and stockholders who are affiliated with certain of our directors have agreed to purchase in this offering, as described under "Certain Relationships and Related Party Transactions-Participation in this Offering."
-The above percentage assumes the conversion of approximately \$21.0 million in principal and accrued interest on our 2013 Notes upon the completion of this offering at the initial public offering price of \$6.00 per share, and that we repay in cash an aggregate of approximately \$2.8 million in principal and accrued interest under our 2013 Notes issued in August 2013 in lieu of the issuance of 470,252 shares of common stock upon conversion of such notes, which, if issued, would cause the holders of such notes, together with their affiliates and related entities, to beneficially own 15% or more of our outstanding common stock following the completion of this offering.
+Immediately after this offering, our executive officers, directors and entities affiliated with our five percent stockholders will beneficially own, in the aggregate, shares representing approximately 50.9% of our outstanding voting stock, not taking into account shares of common stock that certain existing holders of five percent or more of our voting securities and stockholders who are affiliated with certain of our directors may purchase in this offering, as described under "Certain Relationships and Related Party Transactions-Participation in this Offering."
+If these stockholders were to purchase an aggregate of \$15.0 million in shares of common stock as described elsewhere in this prospectus, our executive officers, directors and entities affiliated with our five percent stockholders will beneficially own, in the aggregate, shares representing approximately 62% of our outstanding voting stock after the completion of this offering.
+The above percentages assume the conversion of approximately \$23.7 million in principal and accrued interest on our 2013 Notes upon the completion of this offering at an initial public offering price of \$7.00 per share, the midpoint of the price range set forth on the cover of this prospectus, that this offering is completed on October 4, 2013 and that we repay in cash an aggregate of approximately \$0.1 million in principal and accrued interest under our 2013 Notes issued in August 2013 in lieu of the issuance of 8,351 shares of common stock upon conversion of such notes, which, if issued, would cause the holders of such notes, together with their affiliates and related entities, to beneficially own 15% or more of our outstanding common stock following the completion of this offering.
 Although we are not aware of any voting arrangements that will be in place among these stockholders following this offering, if these stockholders were to choose to act together, as a result of their stock ownership, they would be able to influence our management and affairs and control all matters submitted to our stockholders for approval, including the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of ownership may have the effect of delaying or preventing a change in control of our company and might affect the market price of our common stock.